Reference

 Q1 / Q2 / Q3

 The three knockout qualifying segments.
-Introduced in 2006; the modern format we use to anchor driver ratings begins in 2003.
+Introduced in 2006.

 Sprint